Driver Routing and Scheduling with Synchronization Constraints: Results

 In summary, our \glsfirst{DBMH} is able to improve the results currently achieved in practice.
 To reach globally optimal solutions, coach companies should optimize driver routes and schedules on subcontractor level.
 However, considering subcontractor-based instances is beneficial only for some instances and increases the problem complexity significantly.

 \paragraph{Benefit of Driver Exchanges and Intermediate Stops} A unique characteristic of the \gls{DRSPMS} is the consideration of intermediate stops for driver exchanges.
-On ride segments with a duration of more than $\paramContSteering$ hours, a stop at a service station is required to make this segment feasible.
+On ride segments with a duration of more than $\paramContSteering$~hours, a stop at a service station is required to make this segment feasible.
 However, on all other ride segments, stops at service stations are optional but may enable more efficient operations.
 While a large number of service stations for driver exchanges might increase the potential for cost savings, it also increases the problem complexity.
-In this context, we analyze the general benefit of driver exchanges and the impact of intermediate stops in addition to driver exchanges at regular stops.
+In this context, we analyze the savings potential from driver exchanges in general and from considering driver exchanges at intermediate stops in addition to driver exchanges at regular stops.
+Here, we consider only instances solved to optimality.
+To get a sufficiently large set of optimally solved instances for these analyses, we increase the time limit for medium and large instances to $2$ and $4$ hours, respectively.
+Furthermore, we study the impact of intermediate stops on computational efficiency.

 First, we compare solutions with driver exchanges at intermediate stops to solutions without driver exchanges.
 Here, we consider the possibility of double driver teams for rides with a duration exceeding the continuous steering time limit $\paramContSteering$.
 It is worth mentioning that without the possibility of driver exchanges, 176 of the 351 instances are infeasible as they include rides with a travel duration higher than the daily driving time of a double-driver team.
-Table~\ref{tab:impactDE} shows the average and median savings from considering driver exchanges grouped by instance size.
-Note that we only take instances into account that were solved optimally in both settings, such that our comparison bases on 137 instances in total.
+Table~\ref{tab:impactDE} shows the average and median savings per instance as well as the total driver count reduction~($\Delta \sum \objectiveValue$) from considering driver exchanges grouped by instance size.
+Note that we only take instances into account that were solved optimally in both settings, such that our comparison bases on 149 instances in total , including 82 small, 60 medium, and 7 large instances.
 The results reported in Table~\ref{tab:impactDE} demonstrate the importance of driver exchanges for obtaining cost-efficient driver routes and schedules.
-Introducing the possibility of driver exchanges at regular and intermediate stops improves the solution quality by 42.57\% on average compared to solutions without driver exchanges.
-These savings are even higher for larger instances.
+Introducing the possibility of driver exchanges at regular and intermediate stops improves the solution quality by 42.69\% on average compared to solutions without driver exchanges.
+Over all 149 instances, the consideration of driver exchanges reduces the total number of required drivers by 406.
+Note that also for instances not solved to optimality within the time limit, the solutions with driver exchanges consistently improve solutions without driver exchanges.